StevenBlack/vocab/million-dollar-words.md

 ### quid pro quo
 Tit for tat; something given in return.
 If you are a vengeful person and I'm nasty to you, quid pro quo you'll be nasty to me.
-Pronounced KW1D PRO KWO.

 ### quidnunc